apache/carbondata/docs/mv-guide.md

  granularity provided during creation and stored on each segment.

  **NOTE**:
-   1. Single select statement cannot contain time series udf(s) neither with different granularity nor with different timestamp/date columns.
-   2. Retention policies for time series is not supported yet.
+   1. Retention policies for time series is not supported yet.

 ## Time Series RollUp Support

- Time series queries can be rolled up from existing materialized view.
+ Time series queries can be rolled up from an existing materialized view.

 ### Query RollUp

- Consider an example where the query is on hour level granularity, but the materialized view with hour level granularity is not present but materialized view with minute level granularity is present, then we can get the data from minute level and the aggregate the hour level data and give output.
+ Consider an example where the query is on hour level granularity, but the materialized view with hour level granularity is not present but materialized view with minute level granularity is present, then we can get the data from minute level and aggregate the hour level data and give output.
 This is called query rollup.

  Consider if user create's below time series materialized view,